When Should A Christian Walk Away From A Friendship

 Ultimately, each situation is different and there is no definitive answer as to when exactly a Christian should walk away from a friendship.
 However, following these guidelines will help guide Christians towards making wise decisions about relationships

-READ: Prayer For My Future Husband
+READ: Archangel Ariel's Prayer For Animals

 The Types of Friendships We Have